QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-07-22-repository-structure.md

             * image (optional, fixed name) - *directory*
                 * PNG, JPEG, other image files that can be used for raster fill
             * preview (optional, fixed name) - *directory*
-                * Image files for your collection preview (could be screenshots of the map using the resources in the collection)
+                * Image files for your collection preview (could be screenshots of the map using the collection)
             * processing (optional, fixed name) - *directory*
                 * Python processing scripts
             * svg (optional, fixed name) - *directory*